feasgal/tw-portfolio/project/docs/portfolio_intro.md

 1. Start with the case study to understand my approach to diagnosing problems and shipping a docs program.
 1. Browse the example docs to see structure, page types, and copy you could drop into a real product.

-## Notes

--   Neutral placeholders have replaced proprietary names and details.
--   The example docs exist only to illustrate IA and voice; they're independent of the case study.

 ## Confidentiality